-Types of Data being collected in the provider file
+Types of Data Being Collected in the Provider File

 Provider File Submitters

 The Massachusetts All Payer Claims Database requires the submission of Provider data from all submitters including carriers, Pharmacy Benefit Management, Dental Benefit Management, Claims Processing, and Third Party Administrator organizations.
-This data is required to meet reporting and analytic needs for Administrative Simplification, Researchers and others.
-We require this information to accurately assign member detail attribution for aggregate reporting, utilization and provider based analysis.
-CHIA is tasked to analyze information on providers, clinicians, hospitals, physician groups and integrated delivery systems for the purposes of standardization and reporting.
+This data is required to meet reporting and analytic needs for other state agencies in furtherance of Administrative Simplification, Researchers and others.
+We require this information to accurately assign member detail attribution for aggregate reporting, utilization and provider-based analysis.
+CHIA is tasked with analyzing information on providers, clinicians, hospitals, physician groups and integrated delivery systems for the purposes of standardization and reporting.
 In addition, CHIA is required to create a cross-submitter provider files for analysis and therefore requires data on all providers from carriers and submitters.

 Non-Massachusetts Resident

-Under Administrative Bulletin 13-02, CHIA reinstates the requirement that payers submitting claims and encounter data on behalf of an employer group submit claims and encounter data for employees who reside outside of Massachusetts.
+CHIA requires that payers submitting claims and encounter data on behalf of an employer group submit claims and encounter data for employees who reside outside of Massachusetts.

 CHIA requires data submission for employees that are based in Massachusetts whether the employer is based in MA or the employer has a site in Massachusetts that employs individuals.
 This requirement is for all payers that are licensed by the MA Division of Insurance, are involved in the MA Health Connector’s Risk Adjustment Program, or are required by contract with the Group Insurance Commission to submit paid claims and encounter data for all Massachusetts residents, and all members of a Massachusetts employer group including those who reside outside of Massachusetts.